-These trades were chosen based on criteria including, but not limited to, trade mobility, demand/volume, related trades that can be harmonized at the same time, the age of curriculum standards, and industry endorsement.
+The trades selected for harmonization are chosen based on criteria including, but not limited to, trade mobility, demand/volume, related trades that can be harmonized at the same time, the age of curriculum standards and industry endorsement.

-To date, a steering committee and several sub-committees, consisting of representatives of the Atlantic Workforce Partnership Secretariat staff and jurisdictional apprenticeship/board authorities, have been working to develop common policies, processes and standards to harmonize apprenticeship training and certification requirements within Atlantic Canada.
-As well, Atlantic Trade Advisory Committees (ATACs), consisting of industry and training representatives, have and continue to be active in guiding the work of the project.
+A steering committee and several sub-committees consisting of representatives of the Atlantic Workforce Partnership Secretariat staff and jurisdictional apprenticeship/board authorities have been working to develop common policies, processes and standards to harmonize apprenticeship training and certification requirements within Atlantic Canada.
+As well, Atlantic Trade Advisory Committees (ATACs) consisting of industry and training representatives have and continue to be active in guiding the work of the project.

 Atlantic Trade Advisory Committees (ATACs)

 INFORMATION about the trades for which ATACs have been established to date; a list of members; the ATAC Terms of Reference; and the products being developed (e.g., curriculum standards, logbooks and examinations).

 The Canadian Council of Directors of Apprenticeship (CCDA) is responsible for the Red Seal Program.
 The CCDA has also undertaken a Harmonization Initiative, which aims to substantively align apprenticeship across Canada.
 CCDA has identified the following harmonization priorities:

 - Consistent number of training levels.

 - Consistent total trade hours (standard of 1800 hours per level).